 7. Add Greens Last

-When it comes to adding peas, spinach, green beans and most other greens they should be added towards the end of cooking.
-If you add them at the start you will find that they discolor and will not look very nice once you’re done cooking.
+When it comes to adding peas, spinach, green beans, and most other greens, they should be added towards the end of cooking.
+If you add them at the start, you will find that they discolor and will not look very nice once you’re done cooking.

-It’s also important to note that ingredients such as rice or pasta should also be added at the end of cooking otherwise they may go a weird unappetizing texture.
+It’s also important to note that ingredients such as rice or pasta should also be added at the end of cooking.
+Otherwise, they may go a weird unappetizing texture.

 8. Leave the lid on

-Every time you remove the lid it allows for the heat to escape and will possibly add cooking time onto your dish.
+Every time you remove the lid, it allows for the heat to escape and will possibly add cooking time onto your dish.

-You may find some “keep warm” settings will not keep the food hot enough to keep it out of the danger zone for long.
+You may find some keep warm settings will not keep the food hot enough to keep it out of the danger zone for long.
 It’s best to check the temperature of the food to make sure it’s at safe levels.

 10. Don’t Overfill the Slow Cooker

-A good rule of thumb is to not fill it past the 2/3 mark of the insert.
+A good rule of thumb is not to fill it past the two-thirds mark of the insert.
 You will find some slow cookers will mark this on the insert.
 However, there are plenty of slow cookers that do not indicate where the full mark is, so you will have to guess.

 11. Speed Up Cleaning

 Using a slow cooker liner can help speed up cleaning.
 They’re incredibly easy to use and will prevent the annoyance of having to wash out the insert.

 12. Dairy at the end

-13. Brown the meat
+13. Brown the Meat

-Not essential but can help improve the flavor and texture of the meat.
+Browning the meat is not essential but can help improve the flavor and texture of the meat.
 Simply brown the meat before placing it in the slow cooker for enhanced flavors and better texture.
-You will find some slow cookers have a built in sear program so you can do it completely in one pot.
+It’s also great for reducing the amount of liquid fat in your slow cooker.

-14. Not just Dinner & Stews
+14. Not just Dinners & Stews

-This might be pretty obvious but the slow cooker can be used for more than just dinners and stews.
+This might be pretty obvious, but the slow cooker can be used for more than just dinners and stews.
 You can cook some pretty amazing desserts and even breakfasts in the slow cooker.